dmetzgar/gomode13h/content/posts/cadencejavawin.md

 ```

 This will register a domain called **sample** on your local Cadence instance.
 All workflows and activities are run within a domain.
 This
 is also a good test to make sure the Cadence server and client are working properly.
+Note that this domain will not need to
+be created again if you shut down docker using ctrl+c.
+If you use `docker-compose down` then the data will be wiped out and
+you'll need to create the domain again.

 With the domain created, it's now possible to run the samples.
 There are instructions for running these from the command line
 included in the [sample repo's readme](https://github.com/uber/cadence-java-samples/blob/master/README.md#run-the-samples).